stormpath/stormpath-framework-spec/login.md

 This document describes the endpoints and logic that must exist in order to facilitate self-service login of user accounts.

-If enabled via the `ENABLE_LOGIN` option, our library MUST intercept incoming requests for the `LOGIN_URL` and either render a login form (GET) or handle a POST request from the login form.
+If enabled via the `ENABLED` option, our library MUST intercept incoming requests for the `URI` and either render a login form (GET) or handle a POST request from the login form.

 GET requests should serve an HTML Page OR Single Page Application, in either